Afraid of rodents and bugs? 2021 may not be your year.

 The egg masses look like a smear of mud on trees and outside of homes.
 It’s important to scrape the egg mass off, put it in a bag with rubbing alcohol and throw it away.
 You should then call your state department of agriculture to report the pest.

-The infamous “Murder Hornet,” also known as the Asian giant hornet, grabbed many headlines, causing homeowners to panic while trying to decipher the difference between stinging insects in their yards and this aggressive species.
-The Asian giant hornet is the largest hornet species in the world, growing up to 3 inches in length.
-Currently, the Asian giant hornet has only been found in the Pacific Northwest.
+The infamous “Murder Hornet,” also known as the Asian giant hornet (now the northern giant hornet), grabbed many headlines, causing homeowners to panic while trying to decipher the difference between stinging insects in their yards and this aggressive species.
+The murder hornet is the largest hornet species in the world, growing up to 3 inches in length.
+Currently, it has only been found in the Pacific Northwest.

 “We know that there was one colony found and eliminated in Washington State,” said Sebring.
 “Unfortunately, if there is one, there will be more.”